DannyBen/bashly/examples/environment-variables/README.md

   help: Verify your user

   # This option belongs to the `verify` command and will appear in its help
   # message.
-In addition, setting `required: true` will halt the script's
-  # execution with a friendly error message, unless the variable is set.
   environment_variables:
+  # Setting `required: true` will halt the script's execution with a
+  # friendly error message, unless the variable is set.
   - name: my_secret
     help: Your secret
     required: true

+  # Using the `default: value` option will cause the value to variable to be
+  # set if it is not provided by the user.
+  - name: environment
+    help: One of development, production or test
+    default: development
 ```

 ## Generated script output